Area Status: Open

 After passing the southern end of Clear Lake, the trail winds through forest and crosses Highway 126, continuing along the McKenzie River.
 The trail then crosses the river to its western side on a footbridge, winding down past scenic viewpoints overlooking Sahalie and Koosah Falls.
 The trail winds around Carmen Reservoir where the river disappears underground for most of the year.

 The trail then follows a dry creekbed in old growth forest with several bridges to cross as the trail and creekbed meander in the valley bottom.
-After about 2 miles, the trail reaches a viewpoint of Tamolich Falls and Blue Pool, where the trail bubbles up from the ground in a crystal clear, blue colored pool.
+After about 2 miles, the trail reaches a viewpoint of Tamolich Falls and Blue Pool, where the river bubbles up from the ground in a crystal clear, blue colored pool.

 From here, the trail heads down stream as the river begins to grow from the spring at blue pool eventually ending again at Trailbridge Reservoir.
 From Trailbridge Reservoir, the trail continues south through an old growth conifer forest and breaks out onto Forest Road 610, joining the road and heading south past a gate before breaking off the road east and south back along the now continuing river.